ibrod83/nodejs-web-scraper/website/docs/doc1.md

 (async () => {

-   var config = {
+   const config = {
         baseSiteUrl: `https://spectator.sme.sk`,//Important to provide the base url, which is the same as the starting url, in this example.
         startUrl: `https://spectator.sme.sk/`,
         filePath: './images/',
         cloneImages: true,//Will create a new image file with an appended name, if the name already exists.
 Default is false.
        }

-    var scraper = new Scraper(config);
+    const scraper = new Scraper(config);

-    var root = new Root();//Root corresponds to the config.startUrl.
+    const root = new Root();//Root corresponds to the config.startUrl.
 This object starts the entire process

-    var images = new DownloadContent('img')//Create an operation that downloads all image tags in a given page(any Cheerio selector can be passed).
+    const images = new DownloadContent('img')//Create an operation that downloads all image tags in a given page(any Cheerio selector can be passed).

     root.addOperation(images);//We want to download the images from the root page, we need to Pass the "images" operation to the root.